Azure/actions-workflow-samples/FunctionApp/README.md

   * [Download Artifact](https://github.com/actions/download-artifact) Download your build artifact for deployment Once login is done, the next set of Actions in the workflow can perform tasks such as building, tagging and pushing containers.

+## Other Authentication Methods

+Beyond OIDC auth, you can choose to use a publish profile or a service principal.
+These methods work for all SKUs but OIDC authentication is recommended.

 ### Using Publish Profile as Deployment Credential

 You may want to get the publish profile from your function app.
-Using publish profile as deployemnt credential is recommended if you are not the owner of your Azure subscription.

 1. In Azure portal, go to your function app.
 2. Click **Get publish profile** and download **.PublishSettings** file.